 1. Check your personal information

 Make sure any personal information on the statement is correct and up to date.
-You need to update us about any changes to your address, partnership status and any name changes.
+You need to update us about any changes to your address, phone number, email address, partnership status and any name changes.

 2. Check your pay is correct

 Your annual benefit statement is based on pay provided by your employer.
-It is important to check that this information is correct.
+It is important to check that this information is correct, especially if you have been on reduced pay due to sickness, child related or reserve forces leave.
+In these cases, your pay should be your unreduced pay.
 Contact your employer if you have any queries about the pay used.

 For more information, please see our page on how benefits are calculated.